 Of course, opinions go rampant on this subject, and whilst this article is an opinion piece, I do include some statistics and data to try and make a case.

 Electric motorcycles will definitely take off, it’s just a matter of time.
 They are not a fad, in fact, they are the future of motorcycles.
 With countries like the UK making claims that they will ban the use of petrol combustion engines by 2030 (The Guardian) and certain states of the USA such as California banning the sale of new gasoline cars from 2035(The Guardian); it’s only fair to say that these restrictions will, in time, come to pass for motorcycles.

 Electric motorcycles are an emerging market

 As with any emerging market, there are teething issues.
-The biggest issue is the lack of manufacturing powerhouses that have heavily invested in electric motorcycles at this time and it’s why we haven’t seen a lot more advancements from them other than some very small-scale offerings for private use.
+The biggest issue is the lack of manufacturing powerhouses that have heavily invested in the electric motor industry at this time and it’s why we haven’t seen a lot more advancements from them other than some very small-scale offerings for private use.

 However, major motorcycle manufacturers such as Harley Davidson are beginning to dip their toes into the water by bringing out limited edition models or making claims about what they will produce over the next few years (such as Energica below or the harley davidson livewire).

 The culture around Roaring Gasoline Engines

 The other reason that electric motorcycles haven’t taken off yet is the culture around petrol engines and the stigma around electric engines.
 There is something romantic about the roar of a gasoline engine, and whilst electric motorcycles have their own form of character in the noise they make, it’s not what petrol heads crave.

 But as with all technology; this stigma will eventually fade away.
 There is nothing “cool” or “sexy” about being tied to an oil well for your fuel supply.